-- Shoes and shirts must be worn at all times. - Sleepwear and swimsuits are not acceptable. - Students wearing apparel determined to be inappropriate by a staff member will be requested to be appropriately dressed prior to being served.
+- Shoes and shirts must be worn at all times. - Sleepwear and swimsuits are not acceptable.

+Students wearing apparel determined to be inappropriate by a staff member will be requested to be appropriately dressed prior to being served.
-In addition, no beverage or food (excluding fruit, cookies, or ice cream) may be taken from the dining centers.

 The removal of glasses, dishes, or silverware from the dining centers is a violation of residence hall policy.
 The replacement cost of these items will be charged to the individual who stole the items, unless they are returned in good condition, in the estimation of the University.
 Consequences for theft of food or dining center materials will be addressed appropriately.
 Residents and their guests are expected to display appropriate behavior in the dining centers and clean up their own mess.
 Disruptive, destructive, excessively noisy, or injurious behavior will lead to disciplinary action.